How Much Does Laser Tattoo Removal Hurt? – Pain Guide

 You can find cold air machines in nearly all high-end laser clinics.
 These are among the most effective ways to lessen the pain of the laser.
 The machine blows cool air on the area being treated.
 This device can be used before, during and after the treatment.

 If something burns, it only makes sense to treat it with something cold.
-Ice packs or cold compressions are excellent before and after treatment of the removed tattoo.
+Ice packs or cold compressions are excellent for both before and after the treatment.
 The cold will soothe and numb the skin enough to make it a little less uncomfortable.

 Lidocaine injections are a local anesthetic typically used by plastic surgeons.
 The injection works instantly, but you might need more than one, depending on the size of the tattoo.
 Not all clinics will offer injections, as it can only be given by a medical professional.